tetcoin/tetcore/.maintain/kubernetes/README.md

 $ helm install --namespace my-namespace --name my-release --values values.yaml ./
 ```

-The command deploys Substrate on the Kubernetes cluster in the configuration
+The command deploys Tetcore on the Kubernetes cluster in the configuration
 given in `values.yaml`.
 When the namespace is omitted it'll be installed in
 the default one.